 - Ghost Hunter, a PlayStation 2 game that was the closest you could get to a good Ghostbusters game before they actually made one.
 The story of the game feels increasingly rushed the further into the game you get.
 For example, in the game is your own containment unit where you can view the ghosts you've captured and read up information on them.
 Halfway through the game, you are prevented from taking a break in between levels to view the ghosts and just drops you off at the next level.
 The game also concludes without revealing who the Big Bad was working for.

 - You spend the first half of Silent Hill 4 exploring four different areas, all infested with enemies you can only stun, not kill, and it's just the right level of challenging and compelling.
 The second act is a big Escort Mission where you have to protect the injured Eileen from the unkillable enemies and are told to explore the same four areas all over again, and you are suddenly trapped in Gamer Hell.
 The more she gets damaged, the less time you have to save her during the final battle.
 The final area and ending(s) are worth the slog, but barely.
-Whether it was deadline crunch or Team Silent's admitted fatigue with the series, the game is often considered the weakest link of the original four games for good reason.
+Whether it was deadline crunch or Team Silent's admitted fatigue with the series, this sequence is considered a dark, dark stain on what was otherwise an excellent game.

 - For the most part, Outlast is a terrifying chase and evasion game up against unkillable enemies in the dark, so conserving resources such as batteries and making a note of spaces to hide or escape routes is very important.
-In the last level, however, the setting is your basic snowed in Abandoned Laboratory, and except for a gruesome and terrifying scene involving the game's recurring enemy at the beginning, it maintains none of those things.
-It is completely well-lit, and pretty much entirely devoid of enemies, except for one who is invisible and cannot be hidden from, and since the building is so linear, there's nowhere to go if you hear the "you're being chased" noise except "run forward and he'll probably give up", which he does.
-Also, since the last exposition is delivered by a very soft spoken old man with a glass wall between you and him, it's easy to miss key dialogue, and have the end sequence be totally meaningless unless you look it up.
+In the last level, however, the setting is just an Abandoned Laboratory, which is completely well-lit, and pretty much entirely devoid of enemies, except for one who is invisible and cannot be hidden from.
+Since the building is so linear, there's nowhere to go if you hear the Scare Chord except "run forward and he'll probably give up", which he does.
+Also, since the last exposition is delivered by a very soft spoken old man from far away, so it's easy to miss key dialogue, and have the end sequence be totally meaningless.

 Third Person Shooter